 Additional resources to tap into the healing power of music and to support local musicians:

-Healthy Alliance for Austin Musicians (HAAM) provides access to affordable healthdare for Austin’slow-income working musicians.
+- Healthy Alliance for Austin Musicians (HAAM) provides access to affordable healthcare for Austin’s low-income working musicians.
 Many Austin musicians are self-employed, often work multiple jobs, and have no access to health insurance or basic healthcare.

-Recovery Unplugged – provides group therapy, individual counseling, rehab and more, and believes in the healing power of music
+- Recovery Unplugged provides group therapy, individual counseling, rehab and more, and believes in the healing power of music.
+Read "How Recovery Unplugged uses the power of music to help treat addiction."

 We are so grateful to the City of Austin and its tremendous music scene that brings people together and provides comfort and healing to our entire community.